spring-by-example/spring-by-example/app/person-app/person-dao/README.txt

-Simple examples using Spring Data JPA.
+Person Schema, JPA entities, and Spring Data JPA Repositories.

 This project can be built using Maven (http://maven.apache.org).
 It can also be imported into the Eclipse IDE, but the M2Eclipse plugin should be installed since it is used to resolve